-Since he began his journey as a solo-musician, Brubaker has sought to tear down the common perceptions of what music is and what it can be, with his three self-released albums: Deconstructing the Temporal Lobe (2009), Live at Muddy River Jam Fest VI (2013), and his newest release, The Architect; The Engineer (2015).
+Since he began his journey as a solo-musician, Brubaker has sought to tear down the common perceptions of what music is and what it can be, with his three self-released albums: Deconstructing the Temporal Lobe (2009), Live at Muddy River Jam Fest VI (2013), and The Architect; The Engineer (2015).
 His fourth release and third studio album is due out in 2020, titled Building Harmonic Castles.
 The first single, First Dance, was released on 2 February 2020.

 Alex first picked up a guitar in sixth grade in music class, during their guitar section.
 He enjoyed this experience, so he asked for a guitar for his twelfth birthday.
 After four years of lessons, he broke away from the more structured learning style to explore music on his own.
 This involved a few attempted garage bands in high school, tending to lean towards hard rock and heavy metal.
 At the time, Brubaker's main influences were prog rock bands like Dream Theater and metal bands such as August Burns Red.

 The first big turn in Brubaker's career would happen when he graduated from high school and got a Taylor 410 as a graduation present.
 It was his first "nice" acoustic guitar, proving much more playable than his first acoustic, and would lead him away from the prog and metal scene.
 Initially, this endeavor started as more of a singer/songwriter approach with some pretty sounding chords and lyrics.
 Shortly thereafter, Brubaker played his first solo gig and was told to "never sing again" (seriously, it was that bad).
 Alex realized he needed to do something more.
 When his high school band, Lamb on Fire, broke up in the summer of 2007, he was out on his own with a guitar, but no voice.